 The Bank steadily carried out the system development projects necessary to achieve the goals set out in the 2014-18 Strategic Priorities, while working to raise the efficiency and streamline the development of such projects.
-Specifically, the Bank fully launched the new

-Bank of Japan Financial Network System (BOJ-NET) on October 13, 2015 and proceeded with other projects, as scheduled.
-The scale of system development for fiscal 2015 was 11,045 person-months (including 8,174 person-months that were outsourced).
+The scale of system development for fiscal 2016 was 12,509 person-months (including 9,592 person-months that were outsourced).